shuojiangcn/AutoTRIZ-Repository/casebase/casebase.md

 ### Case 7

-- **Reference:** Semyon D. Savransky, Engineering of creativity introduction to TRIZ methodology of inventive problem solving, Page 229.
+- **Reference:** Savransky, S. D., 2000, Engineering of Creativity: Introduction to TRIZ Methodology of Inventive Problem Solving (First Edition), CRC press, Page 229.
 - **Problem Description:** We are faced with a challenge involving the pneumatic transportation of metal shots through a system of plastic piping originally intended for plastic pellets.
 The transition to metal shots, despite their advantages for production purposes, has led to significant wear and damage, particularly at the pipe's elbows.
 This issue arises from the incompatibility between the metal shots and the existing plastic elbow design.
 The task at hand is to identify and implement a solution that resolves this conflict, ensuring the system's durability and effectiveness for transporting metal shots.
 - **Improving Feature:** (9, 'Speed')
 - **Worsening Feature:** (13, 'Stability of the object's composition')